mjordan/metadata_reporter/README.md

 ## To do

-* Test with OAI-PMH metadata formats other than oai_dc; add configuration option to choose other formats.
+* Test with OAI-PMH metadata formats other than oai_dc.
-* Document configuration defaults.
 * Break our report generators into plugins.
 * Allow reports to be formatted using Twig templates.